CatsPunch/About/README.md

-- 👋 Hi, I’m @CatsPunch and it's a pleasure to meet you.
-I hope we'll get along like orange mocha frappuccino time!
-IYKYK
+- 👋 Hi, I’m @CatsPunch and it's a pleasure to meet you!
 - 👀 I’m interested in learning, creating systems, & cannabis.
 - 🌱 I’m currently learning coding so I can build a new system to help others.
-- 💞️ I’m looking to collaborate on some NFTs.
+- 💞️ I’m looking to collaborate on some NFT related projects.
 - 📫 How to reach me? https://opensea.io/collection/catspunchnft or Twitter DM '@CatsPunchNFT'.

 <!---